-Japan Luggage Express is an international shipping company in Japan that provides services from sending a few packages, express documents, excess baggage to moving a large amount of boxes using international air and sea freight cargo shipment with the cheapest shipping charges available in the market.
-We pride ourselves in our knowledge on shipping, friendliness especially towards people from overseas, efficiency and we are a perfect organization when it comes to international shipping of personal effects, household goods as well as shipping of merchandise from Japan.
+Japan Luggage Express is an international movers in Japan who provides services from sending a few packages, express documents, excess baggage to moving a large amount of boxes or pieces of furniture using international air and sea freight cargo shipment with the cheapest shipping charges available in the market.
+We pride ourselves in our knowledge on shipping and customs clearance, friendliness especially towards people from overseas, efficiency and we are a perfect organization when it comes to international shipping of personal effects, household goods as well as shipping of merchandise from Japan.
 For those who are moving from Japan to Malaysia and sending personal effects, service by air is available to Kuala Lumpur International Airport and service by sea is available to Port Kelang and Penang.
 If you are shipping with Japan Luggage Express International Movers, the cost for moving back to Malaysia may not be as expensive as you think.
 If you are considering shipping your personal effects from Japan to Malaysia, the first thing you should do is to contact us and have an idea of home much stuff you can ship within your budget, how the shipping charges will be calculated and so on.

 Malaysia are two large islands situated just north of the equator, making it the breeding ground of the most exotic floras, creating a charming landscape and nature that no other country can compare to the beauty of the country’s inheritance.
 With the large and heavy densely populated forestry, huge mysterious caves, wild tropical flowers, white sandy beaches with clear blue water and let’s not forget the intelligent orang utans, it is so stunning and bewitching.